 The Programme supports charities, local communities, and not-for-profit-organisations, as well as improving access to justice by broadening the range of people who can access our legal skills.
 Our three key objectives in this area are as follows:

 We work with our local communities, developing meaningful ties with schools, universities, youth projects and community groups, and using our influence to help give people better opportunities to access to the legal profession.

 We undertake a number of pro bono initiatives designed to give individuals and organisations, both at home and abroad, the opportunity to access levels of legal advice that would not normally be obtainable.

 Our partnership provides substantial financial support to a major charity partner over a two year period.
-Our current partner is Single Homeless Project.
+Our current partner is Contact the Elderly.
 The Travers Smith Foundation also enables us to support even more charities, local communities, and not-for-profit-organisations by issuing small grants and donations.

 Daniel Gerring, former CSR Partner, writes about Corporate Social Responsibility Programmes in the June edition of The Lawyer